Abubakar Mahmud Gumi Market: History

-The original name of the market was Kaduna Central Market, but in 1994 it was renamed after a prominent scholar of Sunni Muslim, the late Sheik Abubakar Gumi.
-It is the center of commerce in Kaduna State and it is owned by the State government.
-People of different ethnic groups are present in the market; there are Yoruba, Hausa, Igbo, and other Nigerian ethnic groups who share their trading experience as one entity.
+The original name of the market was Kaduna Central Market.
+In 1994 it was renamed after a prominent scholar of Sunni Islam, the late Sheik Abubakar Gumi.
+It is the center of commerce in Kaduna State and it is owned by the state government.
+People of different ethnic groups are present in the market, including Yoruba, Hausa and Igbo people.